mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   retired as a family.
 D's disjoint path reduces attempts from 10/36/136/561 to 4/8/16/33, but the binding accepted-M2 point assay remains RED.
 Its single 33-member AB/BA set ranges from 9.559× to 12.212×; smaller scales range from 1.427× to 6.156×.
+Every timed fixture has `residuals: 0`; residual-overlap performance is unmeasured and RED.
 No exact bootstrap follows.
 - U retains equal-plane raw data, state/allocation points, two CPU profiles and a V8 deopt log at `artifacts/pass3/u-unordered/`.
 Candidate grammar retained heap is approximately 1.9–2.6× the idiomatic control.
 The deopt